ostwind/ProteinLatentRep/README.md

 # Latent Representation for RNA Recognition Motifs
-Data Science Capstone Project for Millie Dwyer, Julie Helmers, Shasha Lin, and Lihan Yao
+Data Science Capstone Project for Millie Dwyer, Julie Helmers, Shasha Lin, and Lihan Yao.
+Mentors: Quaid Morris and Alexander Sasse.

 ## How can this representation be used?
 After processing RNA Recognition Motif data from Uniprot, our models complete unsupervised learning on this input to generate an embedding.